Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/IO.rst

    * `expandable` : If set, override domain expandability stored in file
    * `periodicity` : If set, overrides the domain's periodicity stored in a file with this value (ex: [false,true,false]).
    * `timestep` : If set, overrides the time iteration number.
    * `scale_cell_size` : If set, this option rescales cell size.
-Due to friction storage per cell, ou can only multiply this size by an integer (1,2,4, 8, ...) or divide it by a power of 1/(2^n) (0.5,0.25 ...).
+Due to friction storage per cell, you can only multiply this size by an integer (1,2,4, 8, ...) or divide it by a power of 1/(2^n) (0.5,0.25 ...).
    * `shrink_to_fit` : If set to true and bounds were specified, try to reduce the domain's grid size to the minimum size enclosing fixed bounds.
    * `enable_extra_data` : Read Interactions.